 Software selection is a critical business decision for trades people.
 Too often we find plumbers, builders, carpenters and electricians using accounting software beyond their business needs and level of accounting skill.
-This usually leads to considerable frustration and records that amount to nothing more than a 'computerised shoebox'.
+This usually leads to considerable frustration and records that amount to nothing more than a 'computerised shoebox', wasting your time and creating additional fees.
+This conflicts with our mission of helping you slash the time and cost associated with bookkeeping and compliance.